jtvberg/Moby/README.md

     Navigate to directory and run 'npm install' to install dependencies

 ## Running the code
-    'npm start' will launch the app (alternatively you can use 'electron .' if you are not using npm) You can uncomment the dev tools load on start up in main.js (~webContents.openDevTools()) or launch from help menu to debug
+    'npm start' will launch the app (alternatively you can use 'electron .')
+    You can uncomment the dev tools load on start up in main.js (~webContents.openDevTools()) or launch from help menu to debug
     To debug main.js you can use the following commands (assumes you are using npm):
     'npm run debug' will launch in main process debug mode on port 6969